 For women considering an independent career, fit is a key consideration.
 The pros and cons of independence are often two sides of the same coin, depending on your perspective.
 If you think going solo might be the right career move for you, use these six pros and cons to inform your decision.

-As an independent, you don’t have a boss telling you what to do, how to do it, or when to do it.
+As an independent professional, you don’t have a boss telling you what to do, how to do it, or when to do it.
 You have the flexibility to build your business how you want to build it.
 That means getting to choose who you work with, what projects you work on, and even how you portray your personal brand.
 With flexibility and control, you can truly create and pursue your own priorities.

 While the independent lifestyle may sound enticing, with freedom comes responsibly—you’re the one go-to person for it all.
 Running a business is hard work and if you’re not familiar with how to run your back office, you may have a learning curve to overcome.
 You should be comfortable making decisions, learning new things, and seeking out help when you’re not sure what to do.
 Remember, you don’t have a boss dictating your daily tasks; it’s up to you to make things happen.

-Pro: You Can Design Your Own Path
+3. Pro: You Get to Chart Your Own Course

 The freedom, however, of an uncharted course inherently has uncertainty.
 There are no guarantees as an independent.
 You may experience gaps in income, lose a client, or choose the wrong focus for your business.
 At times, you will need to regroup and develop a new strategy.
 Anything can happen—and that is both an advantage and disadvantage of a solo career.